Church Army USA

 Church Army USA is an evangelistic organization and mission community associated with Anglican churches.
 Its roots are in Church Army, founded in 1882 in association with the Church of England, and it is one of many Church Army branches operating internationally in the Anglican Communion.
 While it was historically associated with the Episcopal Church, Church Army USA is a formal ministry partner of the Anglican Church in North America.

+In the United States, the organization has EIN 25-1624453 as a 501(c)(3) Public Charity; in 2024, it reported $604,492 in total revenue and $190,900 in total assets.

 History

 Origins in England

 The Church Army was founded in England in 1882 by the Rev. Wilson Carlile, who brought together soldiers, officers and a few working men and women whom he and others trained to act as Church of England evangelists among the poor and outcasts of the Westminster slums.
 Carlile wanted to share the Gospel with people who would not dream of setting foot inside a church and training people of the same class—ordinary lay people—as evangelists.
 At the same time, similar groups were appearing; the Rev. Evan Hopkins was organizing a "Church Gospel Army" and other clergy had established a "Church Salvation Army" at Oxford and a "Church Mission Army" at Bristol.
 Carlile suggested a combined "Church Army."

 As the work grew, a training institution for evangelists was started in Oxford with F. S. Webster as principal, but soon moved (1886) to London, where, in Bryanston Street near Marble Arch, the headquarters of the army was established.
 Working men were trained as evangelists, and working women as mission sisters, and were supplied to the clergy.
 The male evangelists had to pass an examination by the Archdeacon of Middlesex, and were then (from 1896) admitted by the bishop of London as "lay evangelists in the Church."
 The mission sisters likewise passed an examination by the diocesan inspector of schools.
 Church Army workers were entirely under the control of the incumbent of the parish to which they were sent, and were paid a small sum for their services either by the vicar or by voluntary local contributions.
 Church Army vehicles circulated throughout the country parishes, if desired, with itinerant evangelists, who held simple missions, without charge, and distributed literature.